Mentorship Primer: Responsible Mentoring in Organizations

 Key principle: Unacknowledged power creates risk.
 Clarity reduces it.

-Step Two — Establish a Simple Mentorship Contract
+Step Two — How to Establish a Mentorship Contract That Sets Clear Expectations

 A contract does not need to be written (though documenting expectations is recommended).
 It does need to be explicit.